 This is an excellent idea, especially for longer meetings with leaders.
 It’s likely they will struggle to understand things from your highly technical perspective.
 So before you start, have a brainstorming session and think about the communication options you can use to reach everyone.
 Settle on one or two really strong metaphors that accurately explain your ideas.

 ROI is a tricky issue to tackle when explaining systems and security.
 It’s better to focus more on a basic cost-benefit analysis, which allows you to note the fines and losses that arise from data attacks, leaks or theft.
 Saying, “Here’s what we stand to lose if these measures aren’t implemented” can be a very powerful motivator.

 Be prepared to show your bosses what your competitors are doing here, and what current or upcoming regulations require.
 These are common questions, and it’s a great topic to bring up if they prove your point about much-needed change.
 It’s also a good idea to track down your sources and double-check the latest data: You may “know” the right answers to these questions, but find out the current news and details, so it doesn’t sound like you’re saying it off the top of your head.

 Find your bottom line, and say it two to three times.
 Many business leaders want this bottom line more than anything, but they may have trouble recognizing what it is if you only mention it once.
 So say it early, and say it as you wrap up, and maybe throw it in the middle too.
 In fact, if every sentence is some form of, “Once again, this is what we need to do,” that’s probably a good idea.

-For more information on data security solutions for Rolling Meadows, contact Infiniwiz today!
-We’re available at (847) 994-1111 or you can send us a message at email@example.com to find out more about how services and how we can work with your company.
+For more information on data security solutions for Chicago and surrounding area, contact Infiniwiz today!
+We’re available at (847) 994-1111 or you can send us a message at firstname.lastname@example.org to find out more about how services and how we can work with your company.